 Learn About The Bunnies

 There are numerous types of rabbits that all possess different characteristics that are unique and specific to them.
 For example, not all rabbits borrow, and not all rabbits are able to jump very high.
 Common to all of them though, is the fondness for grass and other leafy vegetation.
 A rabbit will consume up to a pound of vegetation a day feeding in the morning and again at sunset.
-It is helpful to identify the type of rabbit you are dealing with and if it has taken up residency in your yard or somewhere outside of it.
+It is helpful to identify the type of rabbit you are dealing with and if it has taken up residence in your yard or somewhere outside of it.
 The suggestions I will offer to protect your garden are completely non-invasive, safe, and will not harm the bunnies.
 Anyone considering a trapping approach should research their local ordinances governing the allowance of such an action before attempting it.

 Tips To Safely Keep Rabbits Out Of The Garden

 If your garden is already fenced in and you are still experiencing a problem, you might want to try this method.
-Using chicken wire, bend the bottom six inches of the chicken wire fence at a 90 degree angle and then dig a six by six inch trench all the way around the perimeter of your garden.
+Using chicken wire, bend the bottom six inches of the chicken wire fence at a 90-degree angle and then dig a six by six-inch trench all the way around the perimeter of your garden.
 Place the bent bottom of your fence in the hole with the bent part pointing away from the garden.
 Now re-fill the trench making sure to pack the soil down firmly.
 This will discourage borrowing.
 Be sure to have at least two feet of fence sticking out from the ground level to combat the high jumping rabbits.
 This should do the trick but if you’d like to carry out some extra measures you can try concocting a homemade deterrent that is absolutely safe.